ananthkrj/CUDA-Llamma-Optimizations-for-LLM-inference/README.md

 high performance RMSNorm + KV Cache, and Flash attention Kernels for LLM interface

 High level value:
-RMS norm is a technique in which more kernels like flash attention are used to optimize llms RMS norm in a normalization technique used in transformers to stabilize training and improve performance, particlularly in llms such as llaMa (like this repo)
+- RMS norm in a normalization technique used in transformers to stabilize training and improve performance, particlularly in llms such as llaMa (like this repo)

+- RMS norm is a technique in which more kernels built off rms norm like flash attention are used to optimize llms

 Paper to read + go off:
 https://arxiv.org/pdf/1910.07467